 Lacunae of Logistics

-In close cooperation with Riege Software International, the IFZ will ship The 100 Most important Things – 100 exhibits, framed, packed and wrapped separately, stored in the fractional lacunae of containers and shipped around the world.
-Employing the empty spaces as unconventional, invisible exhibition rooms, the institut wants to indicate the logic of logistics – including the enterprises and individuals involved in each and every logistics process.
+In close cooperation with Riege Software International, the IFZ will ship The 100 Most Important Things – 100 exhibits, framed, packed and wrapped separately, stored in the fractional lacunae of containers and shipped around the world.

-Cooperation partners are welcome and cordially invited to participate, namely, any motivated, engaged company, person and institution involved in logistic processes.
+Cooperation partners: any motivated, engaged company and institution involved in logistic processes.